WennderSantos/wenndersantos.github.io/_posts/2017-09-02-some-steps-for-a-happy-tfs-migration.md

 ## Tips and tricks

   * TFS Updates are cumulative.
 For example, imagine the scenario where you have a TFS 2017 with update 1.
-The TFS 2017 update 3 will come with all the feature of update 2 and, of course, with all the features of update 3.
+The TFS 2017 update 3 will come with all the features of update 2 and, of course, with all the features of update 3.

 ## Update an offline server
 Yes, you didn't read wrong, I really said **offline server**.
 It's possible to update a TFS on a server without internet connection.